 - Foreshore Car Park (approx. 17 car spaces, including 2 disabled spaces).
-This area will be improved to create a more efficient and formalised parking area, with clear pedestrian connections to the beach. - Parking adjacent to Skenes Creek Caravan Park and Public Toilets (approx. 10 car spaces, including 1 disabled space) provides parking for visitors to the toilets and the beach.
+This area will be improved to create a more efficient and formalised parking area, with clear pedestrian connections to the beach. - Parking adjacent to Skenes Creek Caravan Park and Public Toilets (approx. 10 car spaces, including 1 disabled space) - provides parking for visitors to the toilets and the beach.
 Given the high demand for these spaces, temporary and visitor parking associated with the caravan park should be accommodated within the park's boundaries.
-Improved surveillance and lighting will also be provided to improve safety and access to the public toilets at all hours of the day. - Skenes Creek Reserve Car Park (approx. 6 car spaces) primarily for visitors to Skenes Creek Reserve and the adjacent creek.
+Improved surveillance and lighting will also be provided to improve safety and access to the public toilets at all hours of the day.
+The design of this car park may be subject to change following the completion of the Authority's Master Plan for the adjacent caravan park.
+This Master Plan will need to reflect coastal adaptation planning requirements. - Skenes Creek Reserve Car Park (approx. 6 car spaces) - primarily for visitors to Skenes Creek Reserve and the adjacent creek.
 This area will be improved to create a formalised parking area.